On this page:

 Eligible students can borrow up to the FEE‑HELP limit to pay their tuition fees.

-For 2012, the FEE‑HELP limit is $112,134 for students undertaking medicine, dentistry and veterinary science courses (as defined in the Higher Education Support Act 2003), and $89,706 for all other students.
+For 2016, the FEE‑HELP limit is $99,389 for most students.
+For students undertaking medicine, dentistry and veterinary science courses (as defined in the Higher Education Support Act 2003) the FEE‑HELP limit is $124,238.

-For 2013, the FEE‑HELP limit is $116,507 for students undertaking medicine, dentistry and veterinary science courses (as defined in the Higher Education Support Act 2003), and $93,204 for all other students.
+For 2017, the FEE‑HELP limit is $100,879 for most students.
+For students undertaking medicine, dentistry and veterinary science courses (as defined in the Higher Education Support Act 2003) the FEE‑HELP limit is $126,101.

 Note that the higher FEE‑HELP limit only applies to courses that lead to initial registration to practise in those fields.
 The lower limit will apply to any further study you undertake once you have gained the requisite level for initial registration.

-The FEE-HELP limit is a lifetime limit and is not reset or ‘topped up’ by any repayments that you make.
-The FEE-HELP limit is the total amount available to eligible students under both the FEE‑HELP and VET FEE-HELP loan schemes.
-This means that any amount you borrow under either FEE‑HELP or VET FEE‑HELP will reduce your FEE-HELP balance until you have reached the FEE‑HELP limit.Return to top
+The FEE‑HELP limit is a lifetime limit and is not reset or ‘topped up’ by any repayments that you make.
+The FEE‑HELP limit is the total amount available to eligible students under the FEE‑HELP, VET Student Loans and VET FEE‑HELP loan schemes.
+This means that any amount you borrow under FEE‑HELP, VET Student Loans or VET FEE‑HELP will reduce your FEE‑HELP balance until you have reached the FEE‑HELP limit.Return to top

 Is there a loan fee?